"Practice makes a man perfect."

-Because perfecting a skill takes a long time and it requires a lot of persistent efforts.
-You need to be actively practising your skill to get better at it.
+Perfecting a skill takes a long time and it requires a lot of persistent effort.
 That’s why it’s important that you keep doing small digital marketing projects to enhance your subject matter knowledge.
-Especially when it’s digital marketing, you need to be in touch with the concepts as they evolve rapidly.

 Let’s have a look at 5 digital marketing projects that beginners can take up to improve their digital marketing skills.

 Becoming an expert in SEO would require you to run your own blog or website.
 Having hands-on experience in trying to market your blog organically will give you confidence when you take up bigger clients' digital marketing projects.